Neil Woodward

 Neil W. Woodward III (born July 26, 1962 in Chicago, Illinois) is an American Naval officer and a former NASA astronaut.

-Personal
+Personal life

-He is Married.
-Activities in his spare time includes reading, computers, sailing, music, wine and cooking.
+He is married.
+Hobbies include reading, computers, sailing, music, wine, and cooking.
 His father, Dr. Neil W. Woodward Jr., resides in Oklahoma City, Oklahoma.
 His mother, Aileen S. Woodward, is deceased.
-Member of the United States Naval Institute and Tau Epsilon Phi fraternity.
+He is a member of the United States Naval Institute and the Tau Epsilon Phi fraternity.

 Education

 Woodward attended Putnam City High School in Oklahoma City, graduating in 1980.
 He then attended the Massachusetts Institute of Technology, earning a degree in physics in 1984.
 While at MIT, he was a brother of the Tau Epsilon Phi fraternity.
 He attended graduate school at the University of Texas at Austin, working in the Center for Relativity and then the Fusion Research Center.
 His thesis research involved using optical spectroscopy to investigate neoclassical plasma rotation in the Texas Experimental Tokamak fusion reactor.
 He received his master's degree in physics in 1988.
 Later, in 2000, he earned his master's degree in Engineering Management from the George Washington University.